 For example, think of the bizarre warning labels on so many products, all the result of someone actually doing what the warning says not to do.
 The warning label is a simple administrative solution to what is otherwise a complex engineering solution.
 More process steps tend to be the solution to problems, adding complexity to systems in the name of preventing future problems.

 LSE requires applying lean engineering principles to a product’s design, when getting it working and then getting the price of the product down are the highest priorities.

 The INCOSE group has an LSE Working Group founded in 2005.
-Lean Systems Engineering experts certified by INCOSE are called Lean Enablers for Systems Engineering (LEfSE).
-This is similar to the Six Sigma black belt and lean six sigma belts offered by groups like the Institute of Industrial and Systems Engineers (IISE).
+LSE experts certified by INCOSE are called Lean Enablers for Systems Engineering (LEfSE).
+This is similar to the six sigma black belt and lean six sigma belts offered by groups like the Institute of Industrial and Systems Engineers (IISE).

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.

 franics oppong on March 12, 2018:

 i just started my IT and choose SYSTEM ENGINEERING i want to know more about it and also need help and guidline